GarmanGroup/RABDAM/README.md

 ## Usage
 #### System requirements
-This version of RABDAM is written in Python 3.6.
+This version of RABDAM is written in Python 3.6 (a version of the program in Python 2.7 is available from the py27 branch).
 In addition, it is dependent upon the following packages / programs that are not included in the [Anaconda Python 3.6 distribution](https://www.continuum.io/downloads) (release 4.3.0 onwards):

 -	The [CCP4 software suite](http://www.ccp4.ac.uk/) (RABDAM has a dependency on the CCP4 suite program PDBCUR)